zhukovyuri/VIINA/README.md

 These data are GIS-ready, with temporal precision down to the minute.
 Each observation is accompanied by full source information, text and URLs.

-VIINA is updated daily, and is freely available for use by students, journalists, policymakers, and everyday researchers.
+VIINA is updated daily, and is freely available for use by students, journalists, policymakers, and everyday researchers under an [Open Database License (ODbL)](#open-data-commons-open-database-license).

 The most recent versions these data are available as a comma-delimited-text (csv) files within the following compressed ZIP archives: